slippedandmissed/TuringMachineCompiler/README.md

 ```

 To start with the numbers 1234 and 5678 on the tape.
 These will automatically be put (in order) onto the stack, and so can be thought of as arguments to the executable.

+### Output

+The output of the program will be the final contents of the tape (including the environment and the stack).

+How to interpret this output will be up to the developer of the program.

+The final state of the turing machine should either be `done` or `runtime_error`.